CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/C_Unit_Tests.md

 3. Provide a way to ensure core functionality continues working in the wake of refactors and configuration changes.

-## What we're not doing
+## Non-Objectives

+Companies may care about the following, but we do not:

-* Seeking high coverage of unit tests, or enforcing unit tests where there is minimal gain.
+* Seeking high coverage of unit tests, or enforcing creating unit tests where there is minimal gain.
 * Using mocks to emulate difficult-to-test systems.
     * Instead: write functions in a way that the testable part and the difficult-to-test system never appear in the same function.
 For example, implement reading from UART in a different function than the parser.

+Unit tests, when used correctly, are extremely powerful, and enable far faster development.

 ## How to Write a Test

-The following walks you through an example of creating a testable function, and then writing unit tests for that function.
+The following guide demonstrates an example of creating a testable function, and then writing unit tests for that function.

+To see the complete diff of implementing this test, look at [commit a1943af](https://github.com/CalgaryToSpace/CTS-SAT-1-OBC-Firmware/commit/a1943aff0f0741de2d8b6e10b146a1d3c005cdf3).

 0. Install the Codeium extension for VS Code, and sign in.
 This AI code generation tool will help generate a lot of the boilerplate code you're about to encounter.